-However, sharing your love and appreciation for him regularly can help take the relationship to the next level.
+However, sharing your love and appreciation for him regularly can help take the relationship to a more emotional level.

 3. Share your honest thoughts &beliefs

-And as crazy as this might sound to you, sharing your honest thoughts and beliefs is a great way to be vulnerable without being needy.
+And as crazy as this might sound to you, sharing your honest thoughts and beliefs is a great way to be vulnerable without being clingy.

 Being compatible does not mean that you think alike and always agree.
 Sometimes it means that you agree to disagree.
 We create intimacy when we allow others to have their own opinions without shaming them for it.

 So speaking your truth without shaming him for his opinion or standpoint allows him to feel safe around you.

 But more importantly, you learn to be confident and stand up for yourself, regardless of what his reaction is, and allows you to have an authentic relationship.